ornl-ssd/cpp-novice/_episodes/11-arrays.md

 <img src="{{ site.github.url }}/fig/11-arrays-repr-02.png"/>

-The number of values between braces must not be greater than the number of elements in the array, however it can be less.
+The number of values between braces must not be greater than the number of elements in the array.
+However, it can be less.
 If declared with less, the remaining elements are set to their default values (which for fundamental types, means they are set to zero).

 For example:

 ~~~
-int my_array2[5] = { 10, 20, 30 };
+int my_array[5] = { 10, 20, 30 };
 ~~~
 {: .code}